How to read sleep graphs

 • Disable all system restrictions applied to Sleep as Android, or any companion app for tracking with a wearable: https://dontkillmyapp.com/

-• Most often the awakes are driven by significant HR peaks (awakes align with HR red line graph), you can try disable this type of awake detection in Settings → Sleep tracking → Awake detection → Heart rate monitoring.
+• Most often the awakes are driven by significant HR peaks (awakes align with HR red line graph), you can try to disable this type of awake detection in Settings → Sleep tracking → Awake detection → Heart rate monitoring.

 If the tracking stops completely after few minutes, the background processes are restricted by your system.